Reading time: 6 minutes

 Middle: Thinking about art

 Art is good when it makes you think or adds something to you or your home that you need to be the person you want to be.
-This person may be someone trying to show their wealth by having art in their home, this person might be a low key social activist, this person may be a person that just wants to be reminded of a beautiful memory from their life.
+This person may be someone trying to show their wealth by having art in their home; this person might be a low key social activist, this person may be a person that wants to be reminded of a beautiful memory from their life.
 Maybe the art you have is the work of your daughter finding her worth as a creator and not just a mother/partner/sexual object by painting flowers, or your son working through a depression, or an artist tackling social issues that you relate to.
-All these art forms are valid to hang in your home, regardless of assumed technical quality of a piece.
+All these art forms are valid to hang in your home, regardless of the assumed technical quality of a piece.

 End (game?): Sale of Art

 For too long art and money should never be mentioned in the same breath, except when it comes to validating the worth of work after a sale.
 Selling art, however, creates the issue of what is left unspoken, namely if it does not sell it is not worth anything.
 Out loud, we always talk in the art world about the value of a piece in its intrinsic properties; form, colour, inspirations and symbolic representations.
 Money does not taint the work, but when we talk about artists, their value lies in accomplishments; experience, prior exhibitions and sales.
 An artwork of his has been sold too notable person A, so you know the artist is valuable.
 That thought process is placing the value of a person based on the amount of another individual.
 Or that the artist has exhibited at this museum or gallery.
 And that is placing the artist worth on an institution and a business.
 Again the unspoken being said, that the person without this is not a valuable creator.
 When also it is a question of marketing and market research and even then, the person who loves your work may not want to buy it, but take simple pleasure in viewing the work on Instagram or once in a church exhibition or at a family members house.